 “Fine,” you say, “I wasn’t planning on having a wood door anyway.
 I’ll just paint my fiberglass door black.”

 - Flaws The irony of a black painted door is that often they are requested by homeowners who like things, “just so,” with zero room for imperfection or interpretation.
 If that’s you, steer clear of black paint.
 Black paint, especially with a high gloss finish, exacerbates imperfections.
 Whether your door has the tiniest of factory blemishes or your toddler runs into it with a toy truck, black paint will show a bump, nick or fleck and draw your attention to it every day.
 All week.
 Even on Sundays.

 “So what’s left?
 Taupe?”

 - Color There are plenty of colors which will add interest to your entry without also voiding the warranty on your door.
 Consider colors for your door by referencing their LRV (Light Reflective Value).
 You’re looking for something better than 0% if your door faces south and has no coverage from the sun.
 In fact, if that’s a description of your entry door, shoot for 55% LRV or higher.
-Most paint manufactures include this number on the back of their paint chip or on their website; below is an example from Benjamin Moore.
+Most paint manufactures include this number on the back of their paint chip or on their website.

 Orange is always a good idea…